 Before we dive into specific SAP intelligent technologies and solutions, there are a handful of key, system-agnostic technologies that should be discussed.
 These can help businesses develop greater efficiency and lower costs.
 Here is a look at each:

-There are numerous machine learning algorithms available to analysts.
-These include linear regression, naïve Bayes, k-means, and Monte Carlo.
-These algorithms become even more powerful when partnered with other intelligent technologies like robotic process automation (RPA).
+Common algorithms include linear regression, naïve Bayes, k-means, and Monte Carlo—often combined with other intelligent technologies like robotic process automation (RPA) for greater impact.

 SAP has been adding “smart” functionalities to its product suite over the past decade.
 Solutions such as SAP Predictive Analytics and SAP SuccessFactors’ Intelligent Services tool have been available since as early as 2008, helping users collect historical data and make predictions about future results.